 but otherwise the rent shall not increase or be increased.

-(2) The right of the owner to increase rent in accordance with subsection (1) —
+(2) The right of the lessor to increase rent in accordance with subsection (1) —

-(a) is not exercisable in relation to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term unless the agreement provides that the rent may increase or be increased; and
+(a) is not exercisable in relation to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term unless the amount of the increase, or the method of calculating the amount of the increase, is set out in the agreement; and

-(b) in any case, may be excluded or limited by agreement between the owner and the tenant.
+(b) in any case, may be excluded or limited by agreement between the lessor and the tenant.

-(3) A notice of increase of rent that has been given in accordance with this section and that has not been withdrawn by the owner varies the residential tenancy agreement to the effect that the increased rent specified in the notice is payable under the agreement as from the day specified in the notice.
+(3) A notice of increase of rent that has been given in accordance with this section and that has not been withdrawn by the lessor varies the residential tenancy agreement to the effect that the increased rent specified in the notice is payable under the agreement as from the day specified in the notice.

 [Section 30 amended by No. 60 of 2011 s.
-88.]
+27, 88 and 89.]

+31A.
+Variation of rent where calculated by reference to tenant’s income

+(1) Where rent payable under a residential tenancy agreement is calculated by reference to the tenant’s income, the method by which the rent is calculated by reference to that income may be changed by the lessor in accordance with this section but otherwise the rent must not increase or be increased.

+(2) The method may be changed by notice in writing to the tenant, in a form approved by the Minister, specifying —

+(a) the change to the method; and

+(b) the day as from which the change will take effect, being a day —

+(i) not less than 60 days after the day on which the notice is given; and

+(ii) not less than 6 months after the day on which the tenancy commenced, or, if the means of calculating rent has been changed under this section, the day on which it was last so changed.

+[Section 31A inserted by No. 60 of 2011 s.
+28.]

+31B.
+Increase in rent after renegotiating lease

+If —

+(a) a residential tenancy agreement creates a tenancy for a fixed term (the former agreement); and

+(b) the parties enter into a new residential tenancy agreement in relation to the same premises (the new agreement) that is to commence immediately after the end of the term of the former agreement, whether under the terms of the agreement or under section 76C,

+then, during the first 30 days after the new agreement was entered into, the tenant cannot be required under the new agreement to pay an amount of rent more than the amount payable under the former agreement.

+[Section 31B inserted by No. 60 of 2011 s.
+28.]

 31. Increase in security bond

-(1) Where the amount of the rent payable under a residential tenancy agreement has been increased under section 30, the amount of the security bond payable under the agreement may be increased by the owner by notice in writing to the tenant specifying the amount of the increase and the day on which it is payable, being a day —
+(1) Where the amount of the rent payable under a residential tenancy agreement has been increased under section 30, the amount of the security bond payable under the agreement may be increased by the lessor by notice in writing to the tenant specifying the amount of the increase and the day on which it is payable, being a day —

 (a) not less than 60 days after the day on which the notice is given; and